frankoemig/vital-signs-demo/README.md

 # vital-signs-demo

 This is Demo IG for cross-paradigm cross-country specifications (using some vital signs as examples).

-As examples, the following artifacts are used:
+In order to demonstrate it, the following artifacts are used as an example:

 * blood pressure
 * body weight